ptrhvns/ptrhvns/README.md

 Hi, I'm Peter Havens.
-I'm a professional web developer, and if you'd like to hire me, you can [send me an email](mailto:peter.havens@gmail.com), or view my [LinkedIn profile](https://www.linkedin.com/in/peter-havens/).
+I'm an IT professional with experience in web development (e.g. JavaScript, Ruby, Python) and systems administration (e.g. Linux).
+If you'd like to hire me, you can [send me an email](mailto:peter.havens@gmail.com), or reach me on [LinkedIn profile](https://www.linkedin.com/in/peter-havens/).